-The compliance with the limits and targets on ambient concentrations of the contributions from DPS emissions in its current operating conditions is recapitulated in Tables 26-28, for all three meteorological year considered.
-The compliance is respected for all pollutants and meteorological years.
+The compliance with the limits and targets on ambient concentrations of the contributions from DPS emissions in both its "transitional"and "new" operating conditions is recapitulated in Tables 31-33, for all three meteorological year considered.
+For both scenarios, the compliance is respected for all pollutants and meteorological years.

-When compared against ambient air monitoring and the background contributions from all other sources (in Malta and outside it), the contribution from DPS, although below the limits/targets, can be anyway considered worth of attention in the case of $NO_2$ (a few exceedances per year of the hourly limit in the worst meteorological year, even if over a very limited area surrounding DPS) and nickel.
+When compared against ambient air monitoring and the background contributions from all other sources (in Malta and outside it), the contribution from DPS, although below the limits/targets, can be anyway considered worth of attention in the case of NO2 (a few exceedances per year of the hourly limit in the worst meteorological year, even if over a very limited area surrounding DPS) and nickel.

-Table 26.
-DPS in current operating conditions: compliance with the limit values, considering different meteorological years ( : in compliance; : not in compliance).
+Table 31.
+DPS in "transitional" and "new" operating conditions: compliance with the limit values, considering different meteorological years ( : in compliance; : not in compliance).